-Quotes don't include potential fuel surcharges which may appear and impact budgets due to market conditions.
+Quotes don't include potential fuel surcharges which may appear and impact budgets due

 Cleartech is the lowest quote and they will lock in the price until the end od December of 2023.
 Univar can only secure this pricing to the end of the second quarter of 2023.